 Ursara was willing, and explained that she hired a web of people across all the cities on Jae Tellona to dig up and keep track of any data they could on the movements of the nomads.
 From that level, they worked together to find patterns and any other information they could figure was likely true.
 This included trade occasions, tracked movement patterns, etc. Before Mikah could ask, Ursara admitted that they could have been dealing with others beyond her control once she set up the network, so she couldn't verify the data was exclusive.
 But she could say no one else had acted on it before their abortive trade mission to her knowledge, or after.
 So she quantified the information as, including a good predictor of where the tribes would be at any given time, as well as where they might have their trade meetings.

 Ursara did say the one site they used may have been burned, and the nomads may never return to it again as tainted.
 But she speculated that the sites may hold some significance forcing them to be used, despite outsiders having visited one.
 Ursara speculated that the sensor thing could keep people from tracking them "if the nomads were aware of it.
-But the data could let others watch from an orbital eye possible.
+But the data made it possible to let others watch from an orbital eye.
 And since the nomads wouldn't know they were observed, they wouldn't avoid that observation unless tracking was lost when they reacted to something on the ground.
 As for the depth of the data, she said she'd run her network for years.
 As they arrived at the Countess' ship, Mikah thanked Ursara and told the Countess she'd call the Doctor at Rhylanor University and tell him about the data.
-After returning, the two women had lunch as Mikah asked about mineral tourism things to do in on-station.
+After returning, the two women had lunch as Mikah asked about mineral tourism things to do on-station?

 Changing directions, Mikah asked what he'd heard about Rol?
 The agent said that none of the current events would have happened if Rol had not arrived in-system.
 It was just a case of bad timing.
 Mikah agreed, saying off handedly that he was getting a knighthood out of it.
 As they talked about the knighting, the agent speculated that Duke Leonard was knighting Rol because he felt he had to.
 He explained that, with all the negative coverage of Sir Jeremy's book and Rol's presence, the Duke had to protect the perception and public view of the Imperial Military, as well as those awarded the Imperial Starburst.
 So he felt the title was simply transactional, to force a change in the media coverage.
 He guessed the Duke would use that to change the prevailing public opinion.
 The agent did make it clear he felt Major Kaihvos had earned the honor, and said there were others who'd been knighted for much less.